 5) Stay hydrated.

-One of the easiest ways to increase energy and boost overall health is by drinking plenty of water, and yet it’s one of the most commonly undervalued habits.
-Invest in a good water bottle that you love, and make it your best friend.
+One of the easiest ways to increase energy and boost overall health is by drinking plenty of water, and yet it is one of the most commonly undervalued habits.
+Invest in a good water bottle that you love and make it your best friend.
 It should never leave your side, and you should consider it as important to remember as your phone or keys when leaving your house each day.
-Aim to drink at least half your body weight in ounces, and to help hold yourself accountable, download our handy hydration tracker.
+Aim to drink at least half your body weight in ounces.
 Have trouble drinking enough?
-Add a packet of True Raspberry Lemonade or Women’s Choice Award winning True Limeade to entice yourself to keep sipping.
+Add a packet of True Citrus Lemonade to entice yourself to keep sipping.

 6) Limit foods that have some form of sugar (or sweetener) listed among the top three ingredients.